w-raisa/ContaineD.js/README.md

-# Welcome to ContaineD.js, a library that allows you to make beautiful CSS animations in only a few lines of code.
+# Welcome to ContaineD.js, a JavaScript library that allows you to make beautiful CSS animations in only a few lines of code.
 ## Getting Started
 1. Link the ContaineD.js file to your HTML: ```<script type="text/javascript" src="js/ContaineD.js"></script>```
 2. Import the CSS file: ```<link rel="stylesheet" href="css/containeD.css">```